-The Asylum Act envisages that a foreigner whose asylum application has been rejected on the merits “may submit a subsequent asylum application if he or she can provide evidence that the circumstances relevant to recognising his or her right to asylum have changed substantially or if he or she can provide any evidence that he or she did not present in the previous procedure due to justified reasons.”
+The Asylum Act envisages that a foreigner whose asylum application has been rejected on the merits ‘may submit a subsequent asylum application if they can provide evidence that the circumstances relevant to recognising their right to asylum have changed substantially or if they can provide any evidence that they did not present in the previous procedure due to justified reasons.’
 The precondition for the subsequent application is that the initial application was rejected by a final decision as unfounded or discontinued due to applicant’s failure to appear for the asylum interview.
 The applicant must provide all the above and bring forward evidence in a comprehensible manner.
 The Asylum Office shall assess the admissibility of subsequent applications in line with the new facts and evidence, and in connection with the facts and evidence already presented in the previous asylum procedure.

 If it has been established that the subsequent asylum application is admissible, the competent authority shall revoke the previous decision.
 On the contrary, the subsequent asylum application shall be rejected if it has been established that it is inadmissible due to a lack of new evidence.
 The decision on a subsequent application will be rendered within 15 days from the date of the application.

-In the 2018, there was one case where the family A. from Libya was allowed to submit the subsequent application, but in line with the old Asylum Act.
+In 2018, there was one case where the family A. from Libya was allowed to submit the subsequent application, but in line with the old Asylum Act.
 This was the consequence of the ECtHR communicating their case to the Government of Serbia.
 In 2020, only 2 subsequent applications were submitted, while in 2021 a total of 11 subsequent asylum applications were lodged: Iran (6), Bulgaria (3), Cameroon (1) and Pakistan (1).
 All subsequent applications were rejected as unfounded and all applicants were already on the territory of the Serbia.
+The same practice continued in 2022 when two subsequent asylum applications were rejected as unfounded.